Search results

 This course will give you the opportunity to exchange knowledge and experiences in constructive dialogs, and to progress in scientific writing and peer-review work.
 This is done by seminars were you together with other participants review and discuss each other’s scientific texts.
 This also gives the opportunity to broaden the knowledge and understanding of the research area: Health in the digital society, both theoretically and methodologically.

-Course start: autumn semester 2023 (planned to be given continuously)
+Course start: autumn term 2023 (planned to be given continuously)

 Course coordinator: Martin Gellerstedt